gtrll/gpmp2/README.md

 GPMP2
 ===================================================
 This library is an implementation of GPMP2 (Gaussian Process Motion Planner 2) algorithm described in [Motion Planning as Probabilistic Inference using Gaussian Processes and Factor Graphs](http://www.cc.gatech.edu/~bboots3/files/GPMP2.pdf) (RSS 2016).
 The core library is developed in C++ language, and an optional Matlab toolbox is provided.
 Examples are provided in Matlab scripts.
 A ROS interface is also available within [PIPER](https://github.com/gtrll/piper).

-GPMP2 was developed by [Jing Dong](mailto:thu.dongjing@gmail.com) and [Mustafa Mukadam](http://www.mustafamukadam.com) as part of their work at Georgia Tech Robot Learning Lab.
+GPMP2 was started at Georgia Tech Robot Learning Lab, see [THANKS](THANKS.md) for contributors.

 Prerequisites
 ------